Fox Mill

-Fox Mill, Hollinwood is a cotton spinning mill in Hollinwood, Oldham, Greater Manchester.
+Fox Mill was a cotton spinning mill in Hollinwood, Oldham, Greater Manchester, England.
 It was taken over by the Lancashire Cotton Corporation in the 1930s and passed to Courtaulds in 1964.

 Location

 Oldham is a large town in Greater Manchester, England.
 It lies amongst the Pennines on elevated ground between the rivers Irk and Medlock, 5.3 mi south-southeast of Rochdale, and 6.9 mi northeast of the city of Manchester.
 Oldham is surrounded by several smaller settlements which together form the Metropolitan Borough of Oldham; Chadderton and Hollinwood are such settlements.
 Chadderton and Hollinwood are served by the Rochdale Canal and the Hollinwood Branch Canal.
 A rail service was provided by the Oldham Loop Line that was built by the Lancashire and Yorkshire Railway.
 Since the closure of the Oldham Loop Line it has since been converted as part of the Manchester Metrolink network which opened on 13 June 2012.